Bottom Bitch

-"Bottom Bitch" is a song recorded by American rapper and singer Doja Cat.
+"Bottom Bitch" is a song by American rapper and singer Doja Cat.
 It was released through Kemosabe and RCA Records on October 3, 2019, as the second single from her second studio album Hot Pink (2019).
-The song was written and produced by Doja Cat and Yeti Beats and samples the 1999 single "What's My Age Again?" by American rock band Blink-182, whose members are also credited as cowriters.
+The song was written and produced by Doja Cat and Yeti Beats with additional writing credits going to the members of Blink-182 for the sampling of their 1999 single "What's My Age Again?".

 Musically, the song incorporates alternative hip hop and pop-punk with elements of grunge.
 A music video was released on the same day, directed by Jack Begert.
 It shows Doja skateboarding around the San Fernando Valley while vandalizing and causing trouble, ending with a performance of the song at a skate park, with a cameo appearance by American rapper Rico Nasty.

 Background and release

 Doja Cat first alluded to the song in an interview with Total Request Live through MTV by stating that she sampled Blink-182 on one of the songs on her then-upcoming second studio album Hot Pink (2019).
 The song was officially announced on her Instagram on October 2, 2019, posting the single cover and the release date of 10:00 a.m.
 Eastern Time (UTC−05:00) on October 3, 2019.